Winterfest Boat Parade celebrates 50th anniversary on Saturday night

 FORT LAUDERDALE, FLA.
-(WSVN) - The Seminole Hard Rock Hotel and Casino’s Winterfest Boat Parade will celebrate its 50th anniversary on Saturday night.
+(WSVN) - The Seminole Hard Rock Hotel & Casino’s Winterfest Boat Parade will celebrate its 50th anniversary on Saturday night.

+“I like people, and I like to make people happy, make sure they’re having a good time and to entertain,” he said, “and any opportunity I get to just be myself and do that, I think it’s great.”

-The world’s largest parade on the water will kick off at 6:30 p.m.
+The world’s largest parade on the water is set begin Saturday at 6:30 p.m.

 “It’s going to be a huge event.
-Mario will be there, Dara Torres will be there as well,” said Fifth Third Bank SVP Julio Ramirez.
+Mario will be there, Dara Torres will be there as well,” said Fifth Third Bank Senior Vice President Julio Ramirez.
 “A lot of celebrities, a lot of fun on the boat.”

 The Las Olas Intracoastal Promenade Park, located at 80 Las Olas Circle, is the new watch site organized by Winterfest to see the parade while on land.